Investing Strategy Research

 Greenblatt Earnings Yield

 Joel Greenblatt’s Earnings Yield calculation allows you to find value stocks by comparing a company’s operating income to its enterprise value.
-Using the Greeblatt Earnings Yield and the Greenblatt Return on Capital calculations together is the core of his value investing methodology featured in his “The Little Book that Beats the Market.”
+Using the Greenblatt Earnings Yield and the Greenblatt Return on Capital calculations together is the core of his value investing methodology featured in his “The Little Book that Beats the Market.”

 This variation of earnings yield compares Operating Income (a.k.a EBIT) to Enterprise Value.
 Joel Greenblatt uses it in his bestselling book, The Little Book That Beats the Market.